-The uRADMonitor SMOGGIE-CO2 is an ultra low cost IOT Environmental detector with a high precision NDIR sensor to measure Carbon Dioxide and the BME280 from Bosch for temperature, pressure, humidity.
+The uRADMonitor SMOGGIE-CO2 is an ultra low cost IOT Environmental detector with a high precision NDIR sensor to measure Carbon Dioxide and a MEMs sensor for temperature and humidity.
 The device connects to your wireless Internet Router via WiFi, to send the readings online.